The Human Condition

 human reaction when feeling inferior is to try to be superior, and so

-they began attempting to be superior by creating an alternate
+they began attempting to be superior, even to the point of creating an alternate

 system, one of predatory competition that crossed the line of reason and violated